 Basically, anything that’s not thick steel is susceptible to rat teeth.

-Rats can squeeze through spaces as small as the diameter of a quarter.
+Rats can squeeze through small spaces as tiny as the diameter of a quarter.
 Some can even squeeze through the holes in chicken wire.
 This fact combined with chewing is why chicken wire is not your best defense.

 Rats will kill and eat baby chicks and in desperation will also attack grown chickens.